Our telephone counsellors are qualified and experienced professionals with social work or psychology backgrounds.

 - Parenting is not always easy, and at times all families can benefit from extra support.

-- Strategies are developed in partnership with parents and carers, who are the experts in their own lives.
+- Strategies are developed in partnership with parents and carers, who are the experts in their own lives, so parents and carers can enjoy their children and their parenting experiences.

 - Our counsellors provide a personalised and tailored response to each caller, in a non-judgmental way.